Bald Taper Fade Haircuts

 Side view of man with mid-skin fade haircut with side part and gel

-Classic, polished, and endlessly adaptable — the mid taper bald fade with a side part never goes out of style.
-The fade balances the head shape by removing bulk from the sides while keeping volume up top.
+Classic, polished, and endlessly adaptable, the mid taper bald fade with a side part keeps its place.
+The fade balances the head shape by taking bulk off the sides while keeping volume on top.

-This variation flatters square and oval faces best, especially when the side part is styled with a medium-hold pomade.
-The result is a clean, refined look that transitions effortlessly from professional meetings to nights out.
+It flatters square and oval faces, especially with the side part styled using a medium-hold pomade — a clean, refined look that moves easily from meetings to nights out.

 Contemporary Drop Fade to Skin